 If you’re deciding between the Max 360 or the new Max 360c, which one should you get?
 If you have the 360 already, should you upgrade to the 360c?

 In my opinion, most people would be better off going for the original 360.
-While there’s only a $50 difference in MSRP between the 360 and 360c ($649 vs. $699 respectively), you can get the Max360 quite a bit cheaper on Amazon while the Max360c is only available direct from Escort for full price.
+There’s now a $250 price difference between the 360 and 360c ($499 vs. $649 respectively).
+Sometimes can get the Max360 quite a bit cheaper on Amazon while the Max360c is only available direct from Escort for full price.
 This means that the 360 is a good deal cheaper and it also offers arrows, Escort Live via Bluetooth, and it has the same performance and filtering capabilities.

-If you have WiFi built into your car or you’re an Android user comfortable with tethering, you may find the Max 360c worthwhile.
+If you have WiFi built into your car, you may find the Max 360c worthwhile.
 You get the automatic updating capabilities and it’ll connect to the cloud without needing the Escort Live app.
-Plus the detector is a little smaller and offers improved build quality too.
+Plus the detector is a little smaller, the mount is better, and it offers improved build quality too.

 Uniden R3 vs. Max 360c Review

 I suppose it all comes down to your priorities.
 For me, I prefer the R3’s superior performance and how well Uniden listens to their customers in terms of implementing useful features and fixing bugs.
-This is in direct contrast to Escort who seems to be working hard to alienate their most passionate customers while releasing expensive radar detectors with sub-par performance and adding questionably useful features like WiFi.
+Plus it offers MRCD detection.
+The Max 360c has a lot of other useful features like arrows, autolockouts, cloud integration, and better BSM filtering so many drivers prefer its more feature-packed all-around package.

 Max 360c Review Conclusion

 The Max 360c brings us WiFi integration and automatic update capabilities at a premium price point.
-By no means is it the best bang for the buck.
-It’s more of a feature-packed radar detector offering loads of bells and whistles, is easy to use, and can even keep itself updated over time automatically, a brand new feature not available on any other windshield mount radar detector.
+It’s a feature-packed radar detector offering loads of bells and whistles, is easy to use, and can even keep itself updated over time automatically, a brand new feature not available on any other windshield mount radar detector.

 Performance is good enough for most situations, false alert filtering is excellent, the GPS lockouts are automatic so the detector gets quieter the more you use it, plus it has arrows to help you quickly locate the source of the threat.

-The Max 360c retails for $699 and not many people have WiFi (yet) in their vehicles so for most people the original Max360 will likely be the better buy.
+The Max 360c retails for $649.
+It’s not designed to be the best bang for the buck.
+It’s designed to give you all the bells and whistles and be easy to use.
+Not people have WiFi (yet) in their vehicles so for most people the original Max 360 will likely be the better buy.
 However, if you do have WiFi in your vehicle and the idea of automatic updates sounds awesome to you so your radar detector always stays up to date on its own, the Max 360c may very well be the radar detector for you.